 Samsung claims infringement of five of its patents and seeks as much as $421.8 million in royalties.

 The trial, which began July 30, wrapped up yesterday with two hours of closing arguments by each side.

 A lawyer for Apple, Harold McElhinny, said Samsung was so desperate to catch up with Apple’s smartphones and tablets in February 2010 that the South Korean company began “three intense months of copying” the iPhone maker.

 He told jurors documents prove better than witness testimony how Samsung went about changing its mobile devices to mimic Apple’s “revolutionary” designs.

-McElhinny said internal e-mail at Samsung revealed that the company was experiencing a “crisis of design” due to competition from the iPhone even as another e-mail sent just two weeks later showed Samsung was facing pressure from Google Inc. (GOOG) to make its devices look less like Apple’s.
+McElhinny said internal e-mail at Samsung revealed that the company was experiencing a “crisis of design” due to competition from the iPhone even as another e-mail sent just two weeks later showed Samsung was facing pressure from Google Inc. (GOOG:US) to make its devices look less like Apple’s.

 “Samsung realized how far it was falling behind the iPhone,” McElhinny said.
 “In those critical three months Samsung was able to copy and incorporate” Apple’s four years of research and development “without taking any of the risk,” he said.